lfit/itpol/protecting-code-integrity.md

 - [Upload to keys.openpgp.org](https://keys.openpgp.org/about/usage#gnupg-upload)

-## Moving your cerification key to offline storage
+## Moving your certification key to offline storage

 ### Checklist